opentext/storyteller/docs/stl/usecases.md

 # STL Use cases

 This document shows some of the usecases we can use *STL definition* for.
-It is a part of the *STL Framework Documentation*.
+It is a part of the [STL Framework Documentation](index.md).

 ## Automated layout conversion